filecoin-project/service-classes/service-level-indicators/spark-retrieval-success-rate.md

 The choices in each round for $k$ and the length of the Round Retrieval Task List also determine the size of the committee for each Retrieval Task.
 This is how we ensure each task is completed by at least $m$ checkers; the committee for each task is designed to include [between 40 and 100 checkers](https://www.notion.so/745b0e1020bb4000ac77acafee09e683?pvs=21) to make sure there are enough Measurements to add mitigations against malicious actors, but not too many that we load test the Storage Providers.

-The Spark Checkers that are members of each committee will go on to make the same [retrieval checks](Spark%20Request-Based%20(Non-Committee)%20Global%20Retriev%204c5e8c47c45f467f80392d00cac2aae4.md) in the round.
-Each committee member then publishes their results to the Spark API (see [Reporting Measurements to Spark-API](Spark%20Request-Based%20(Non-Committee)%20Global%20Retriev%204c5e8c47c45f467f80392d00cac2aae4.md)), which then calculates the honest majority consensus about the result of the Retrieval Task (see [Evaluating Measurements with Spark-Evaluate](Spark%20Request-Based%20(Non-Committee)%20Global%20Retriev%204c5e8c47c45f467f80392d00cac2aae4.md)).
+The Spark Checkers that are members of each committee will go on to make the same [retrieval checks](#retrieval-checks) in the round.
+Each committee member then publishes their results to the Spark API (see [Reporting Measurements to Spark-API](#reporting-measurements-to-spark-api)), which then calculates the honest majority consensus about the result of the Retrieval Task (see [Evaluating Measurements with Spark-Evaluate](#evaluating-measurements-with-spark-evaluate)).

 Only the $k$ tasks that have been assigned to a checker in each round are treated as valid and included in the Spark RSR calculation, all others are ignored.
 This also means Spark checkers only get rewarded for their specified tasks each round.